On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: UMPBT's for Common Hypothesis Tests

-In testing a one sided alternative against a point null hypothesis for one dimensional exponential family distributions, the $\umpbtg$ can always be found as described in (\ref{c5:expfameq}), only if the natural parameter of the exponential family, $\eta(\theta)$, is monotone on the domain of the alternative hypothesis, $\Theta_1$.
-This equation and the result in equation (\ref{c5:expfameq}) is consistent with findings in \citet{umpbt}.

-\subsection{Tests of Independence in Contingency Tables}
+\subsubsection{Tests of Independence in Contingency Tables}

 Tests of independence between rows and columns of contingency tables are common in statistical practice.
 Performing such tests in the Bayesian paradigm requires computation of the Bayes factor, which depends on the prior densities assumed for the multinomial probability vector under both hypotheses.
 Different methods have been proposed to define these priors. \citet{albert} uses a prior distribution for the alternative hypothesis constructed about the ``independence surface'' representing the null hypothesis. \citet{good} used a mixed-Dirichlet prior and checked the robustness and sensitivity of this assumption with respect to hyperpriors and their hyperparameters. \citet{bfts} proposed a totally different approach by computing the Bayes factor based on a test statistic, in this case the standard $\chi^2$-statistic.
+Johnson's approach requires the specification of a prior distribution on the non-centrality parameter of the chi-squared distribution under the alternative hypothesis.
+He used a conjugate gamma prior density for the non-centrality parameter, and discussed various schemes for setting the hyperparameters of the prior density.

 Our method extends the concept of uniformly most powerful Bayesian tests to non-central chi-squared tests with different degrees of freedom.
 As a result, borrowing the methodology from \citet{bfts}, we use a $\chi^2$-statistic to compute the Bayes factor.
-The difference between our method and \citet{bfts} is that we use UMPBT methodology to fix the prior on the non-centrality parameter under the alternative hypothesis. \citet{bfts} used a conjugate prior density (a gamma distribution) for the non-centrality parameter to set this prior.
-The following example contrasts the performance of these methods.
+The difference between our method and \citet{bfts} is that we use UMPBT methodology to fix the prior on the non-centrality parameter under the alternative hypothesis.

 The contingency table shown in Table \ref{c5:ctable} represents the cross classification on cancer site and blood type for patients with stomach cancer \citep{white}.
 The total sample size is 707 and the goal is to test independence of cancer site and blood type.